ParthKothari2030/LIM_simulator/README.md

 Halos_z6.000 6.000 CO_map_z6.000.bin
 Halos_z5.000 5.000 CO_map_z5.000.bin
 ```
 Here, the first column represents the directory that holds the halo catalogs.
 The second column represents the redshift and the third one represents the output binary files that contain the intensity mapping cube.
 To run the executable, use command "./LIM_simulator param.txt paths_CO.txt".

+**Revised executable** - The code now externally takes the parameters of CO and HI.
+To pass the parameter for CO and HI, look at the respective executables "./LIM_simulator param.txt paths_CO.txt <alpha_param> <beta_param>" or "./LIM_simulator param.txt paths_HI.txt <Omega_HI_param>".
+Note that the path file name is changed for clarification purposes.
 The format of the output files are such that it can it can be read with the following python script:
 ```
 import numpy as np
 f = open ('CO_map_z6.000.bin', 'rb')